 Clear the Air Vents

 Hair and dander can easily clog air vents too.
 When you’re vacuuming your home, don’t forget to switch to hose mode and suck up the hair and dust on and around your air vents.
 When hair and dander begin to clog the air vents, it can prevent the cool hair from efficiently making it inside your house and cooling down the temperature.
-Aside from being a pet owner, air vents can also get clogged with your hair and other dust particles, so it is beneficial to clean them up daily regardless of your pet owner title.
+Air vents can also get clogged with your hair and other dust particles, so it is beneficial to clean them daily regardless of your pet owner title.

 Clean the Air Ducts

 Even if you groom your pets regularly, some of their hair is still going to end up in your home’s air ducts.
 Clogged air ducts can result in a breeding ground for viruses and bacteria.

 If you decide to clean them yourself, remember to turn off the AC first to prevent hazards and from breathing more dirty air than necessary.
 However, it is recommend to have a professional perform an AC duct cleaning service for you.